 The Western Cape also hosts many businesses that operate at various points along the agri-business supply chain, including inputs, production, processing, marketing and distribution of agricultural, forestry and fishing products.

-With winter rainfall in the Boland and year-round rainfall in the Southern Cape, the Western Cape’s unique climate offers a diverse crop mix and year-round production potential.
+- While Cape Town has emerged from the recent drought, the province’s winter rainfall in the Boland and year-round rainfall in the Southern Cape offers a unique climate for a diverse variety of crop mix and year-round production potential.